natasha-korotkova/natasha-korotkova.github.io/_pages/attitudes2026.md

 <p><u>Day 2, Aug 11</u></p>
 <br>
 <p>11:00 -- 11:30 Tomasz Klochowicz (ILLC, UvA) "Believing disjunctions"</p>
-<p>11:30 -- 12:30 Invited talk: Ruth Byrne (University of Dublin) "How we reason about other people’s intentions"</p>
+<p>11:30 -- 12:30 Invited talk: Ruth Byrne (University of Dublin) "How we reason about other people’s intentions"

-<details><summary>Abstract:</summary> <p>I discuss the primacy of inferences about intentions, with empirical evidence that our
+<details><summary>abstract:</summary> <p>I discuss the primacy of inferences about intentions, with empirical evidence that our
 beliefs about other people’s needs and wants are often left unsaid, for example in “biscuit” conditionals.
 I also consider the importance of inferences about intentions, with evidence that our inferences about a person’s beliefs and knowledge affect our